Alepla/design-patterns-in-react/docs/behavioral/template-method.md

 ## 🧭 Definition

-Defines the skeleton of an algorithm in a method, deferring some steps to subclasses.
+The Template Method pattern defines the skeleton of an algorithm in a base component or function, allowing specific steps to be overridden by child components or passed-in behavior.

+In React, this typically means creating reusable wrapper components where parts of the UI or logic are injected, often through props like render, children, or function callbacks.

 ## 💡 Problem